 Oh, and while you’re at it, it’s high time they met Dicey, Sheila, Sodapop, Margaret, Claudia Kincaid, Julie, a set of blond wholesome twins and, of course, Mr. Samuel W. Westing, among others.
 Remember those paperbacks you read over and over again as a kid?
 The ones with the cheesiest of corny covers, and the yellowed and browning crispy pages you just wanted to smell over and over again?
 The ones you read under the covers at slumber parties and in the backs of station wagons?

-Well, the good news is they are still around, just waiting to be reread by you and your kids this summer.
+Well, the good news is they are still around, just waiting to be reread by you and your kids.
 The bad news?
 Those sentimental corny covers have been replaced with stylishly streamlined, contemporary and modern covers.
 If you happen to find your old tattered copy of Are You There God?
 It’s Me, Margaret, and the cover is bordered in purple and features a very blond Margaret on the front, cherish it.
 The new one?
 It’s got text-message conversation bubbles on the cover.
 Text bubbles!
 Say it ain’t so, Margaret!

 Here are 13 books from your youth you need to read again with your kids: